Neurofibromatosis type 1

 What is Neurofibromatosis type 1?

-Neurofibromatosis type 1 (NF1) affects mainly skin and nerves and occurs in 1 in 2,000 - 2,500 individuals.
+Neurofibromatosis type 1 (NF1, ORPHA:636) affects mainly skin and nerves and occurs in 1 in 2,000 - 2,500 individuals.
 Individuals with NF1 have darker coloured spots (birthmarks) on the skin.
 They develop noncancerous tumours along the nerves of the skin, and other regions of the body.
 Some children are born with a growing tumour on a long region of a nerve with a potential to cause symptoms by pressure on organs or nerves (plexiform).
 It is possible that such a tumour will develop into cancer in adolescence as an adult.
 Sometimes tumours develop in young children on the nerve from the eye to the brain leading to blindness.
 Individuals with NF1 have an increased risk for a number of other rare tumours.
 Females with NF1 between 30 and 50 years have a higher chance of developing breast cancer.
 NF1 affected people also have an increased risk of high blood pressure and skeletal problems such as a high curvature of the spine.
 Many children have some form of learning disability, concentration or communication problem.

 What causes Neurofibromatosis type 1?